-

 This is an interactive website and online archive about food in the Great Depression, funded by the National Endowment for the Humanities.
 What were Americans eating in the Depression?

 The following piece was originally created for the DH@MSU Newsletter and was featured in the January 23, 2023 issue.
 Subscribe to the Newsletter here.
-Spring 2022 Alumni Highlight: Miranda Madro What is…
+Alumni Highlight: Miranda Madro What is your current role/responsibilities in your job?
+I am an Adult Services Librarian at a public library in Virginia.
+Public libraries act as free community centers with a

 The Cube, a space for diverse ranges of people, places, and communities to participate in communications of all kinds, from traditional book production to user experience research to web and app development.